 Dr. Colin Chapman received his joint Ph.D. in the Departments of Anthropology and Zoology at the University of Alberta.
 He spent 2 years at McGill and 3 years at Harvard University doing post-doctoral research.
 Since 1990 he has served as an Honourary lecturer in the Department of Zoology at Makerere University Uganda; and, since 1995, he has been an associate scientist with the Wildlife Conservation Society.
 Colin also served as a faculty member in Zoology at the University of Florida for 11 years, and returned to McGill in 2004 to take up a professorship in the Department of Anthropology and McGill School of Environment, where he holds a Canada Research Chair Tier 1 position in Primate Ecology and Conservation and is a fellow of the Royal Society of Canada.
 He is also a project coordinator for the Kibale Health & Conservation Project near Kibale National Park, Uganda.

 – Volunteers –

 Toby brings his background as a natural history, environment, and conservation topic researcher to his new career shooting and editing wildlife film.
 He’s currently working on footage from Ian Redmond’s encounters with gorillas in the DRC and Uganda.
-You can view his Youtube, Flickr, and Facebook pages here.
-You can reach him at tobyjcresswell (at) gmail (dot) com.
+Visit his website at tobyjcresswell.com or contact him at tobyjcresswell (at) gmail (dot) com.